CruzST/School-Projects/Matrix/README.md

+# Matrix operations

-Bash script to perform basic matrix operations that are passed in via file or stdin.
+This project consists of a Bash script to perform basic matrix operations that are passed in via file or stdin.

 matrix dims [MATRIX]
 Prints error message to stderr, nothing to stdout and return value != 0 if: